Learning a little about wheat flour will help you with your bread baking.

 There is little of the gluten-forming protein in rye flour and what protein it has is of poor quality.
 Customarily, rye flour is blended with at least 30% wheat flour to produce bread with spring.
 Rye contains a large percentage of the gum called pentosan, which absorbs water; dough made with rye flour tends to be wet and sticky.
 Rye flour ferments very readily which makes it a good medium to turn into a sourdough starter.

 Because there are so many organic and regional flours available, we like to create our own flour blends.
 Charlie regularly makes country loaves with a combination of a small percentage of whole wheat, rye and all-purpose flour.
-And we grind locally grown wheat berries from Four Star Farms in Massachusetts.
+Right now I am partial to the whole grain bread flour from Ground Up in Hadley, Massachusetts too.
+We also grind locally grown wheat berries from Four Star Farms in Massachusetts.

 When experimenting with a new type of flour, be prepared to add more water or a bit more flour to your bread dough to accommodate the variations.
 Read more about how flours absorb water in bread dough here.